 The House rules do not address the common practice of opening statements by members at hearings, except for the provision under House rule XI clause 2(k)(1) that requires that “[t]he chair at a hearing shall announce in an opening statement the subject of the investigation.”
-Committee rules often limit chair and ranking member opening statements to five minutes each and provide that each may designate another member to give an opening statement of not more than five minutes.
-Chairs also have discretion to provide additional members the opportunity to make opening statements.
+Committee rules or customs sometimes limit opening statements to the chair and ranking member.
+In the absence of a committee rule, chairs also have discretion to provide additional members the opportunity to make opening statements.
 Precedent varies from committee to committee regarding whether members may yield their time to another member during their opening statements.

 House rule XI clause 2(g)(2)(C) provides to all members of the House the right to non-participatory attendance at any hearing of a committee or subcommittee, except hearings of the Committee on Ethics.
 This right also applies to any hearings closed by a vote of a committee, unless the full House has specifically authorized the committee to close a hearing to members.

 Under House rule XI clause 2(j)(2)(A), only a member of a committee (or the subcommittee in the case of subcommittee hearings) is entitled to ask questions at a hearing.
 Other members may not participate if an objection is raised.